Cleanliness and log-characteristic cycles for vector bundles with flat connections: Log-characteristic cycles

 \subsection{General framework of characteristic cycles}

 We discuss some slightly general framework of filtered rings and their characteristic cycles.
 The results here are elementary and are probably in the literature (e.g. \cite{laumon}), but it might be hard to extract the exact statements we need.
 For completeness, we reproduce them here for the convenience of readers.

-We do not have to assume the base field has characteristic zero.
-One can check that all statements work for positive characteristics too.
+(Results from this subsection apply equally well to the case when $k$ is of finite characteristic.)